Appeals

 Citation Appeals

 Violation Appeals: Appeals must be received within 14 calendar days of the issue date.
-The issue date is day one.
+The issue date will serve as day one.
 Citations pending an appeal decision will not receive a late fee.
 The 30-day grace period will begin on the date when the appeal is resolved.

 NO FAXED OR VERBAL APPEALS WILL BE ACCEPTED.